The potting mix indoor gardeners use to sustain houseplants can help or hinder their plants.

 Should you top-dress your potting mixes?

-Top-dressing your potting mixes can be helpful in maintaining moisture and pest control.
+Top-dressing your potting mixes can be helpful and is worth considering, but isn’t required.

 - Potting mix should be something that works for you and your style of plant parenthood.